csc-training/mpi-introduction/docs/quizzes/day1-summary.md

 4. If you call MPI_Recv and there is no incoming message, what happens?

 A. the Recv fails with an error
-B.  the Recv reports that there is no incoming message (C). the Recv waits until a message arrives (potentially waiting forever)
+B. the Recv reports that there is no incoming message
+C. the Recv waits until a message arrives (potentially waiting forever)
 D. the Recv times out after some system specified delay (e.g. a few minutes)

+Correct: C

 MPI is not fault tolerant and assumes all processes are alive all the time.
 There are therefore no timeouts in MPI.
 The assumption is that